This and that

 S. Speed (Heath Keeper), W. T. Maybury, S. Davies, Dr J. R. T. Turner, Cllr J.

-I DISCOVERED your website a few days ago and spotted your writings re:
+I DISCOVERED this website a few days ago and spotted

 the Beam Heath Trust.
 I was particularly interested in the picture of